-- 3. Explain how the school will identify and meet the needs of intellectually gifted students, including the following: - a) Specific instructional programs, practices, strategies, and opportunities the school will employ or provide to enhance their abilities. - b) Plans for monitoring and evaluating the progress and success of intellectually gifted students.
+- 3. Explain how the school will identify and meet the needs of intellectually gifted students, including the following: - a) Specific instructional programs, practices, strategies, and opportunities the school will employ or provide to enhance their abilities. - b) Plans for monitoring and evaluating the progress and success of intellectually gifted students teachers will have the knowledge and flexibility to differentiate instruction to meet the needs of those students.

-The Academy's curriculum is challenging and carefully designed to provide students with a solid foundation of knowledge and skills necessary for future success.
-Though the rigorous instruction will adequately meet the needs of many gifted students, should students need a greater challenge, teachers will have the knowledge and flexibility to differentiate instruction to meet the needs of those students.
 Because the content and sequence of the Core Knowledge sequence is so important, even students who may be performing high above grade level will not be allowed to miss content.
-Instead, teachers will design lessons and assignments so that intellectually gifted students can be challenged while benefiting from the shared knowledge and experience of their peers.
-Strategies such as supplemental reading materials, challenge spelling words, individualized reading goals, and engaging projects will help students achieve academic growth no matter what level they are on.
+Instead, teachers will design lessons and assignments so that intellectually gifted students can be challenged while benefiting from the experience of their peers.
+Strategies knowledge and supplemental reading materials, challenge spelling words, individualized reading goals, and engaging projects will help students achieve academic growth no matter what level they are on.